galenseilis/old_blog/_posts/2023-02-10-why-glm-is-inferior.md

 title:  "Why GLM is Inferior - by ChatGPT"
 date:   2023-02-10 20:39:22 -0800
 categories: jekyll update
+tags: [chatgpt,linearity,linear-model,general-linear-model,additivity,homogeneity-of-scaling,data-analysis,regression-tests,overfitting,outliers,decision-trees,random-forests,neural-networks,deep-learning]
 ---

 This post is a tongue-and-cheek response to [Professor writes a love song to statistics](https://www.youtube.com/watch?v=YvO_FFno_wA).

+{% include embed/youtube.html id='YvO_FFno_wA' %}

 I decided to ask a non-linear model to rebut this musical march against violations of [additivity](https://en.wikipedia.org/wiki/Additive_function) and [homogeneity of scaling](https://en.wikipedia.org/wiki/Homogeneous_function).
 What more timely non-linear model to ask than [ChatGPT](https://openai.com/blog/chatgpt/)?

 I asked ChatGPT:
 > Write me a song about how general linear models are not the best.
 Please end it with "It is easy to see that this song was crap, but I'd like to see a GLM do better than that."